samrecipes/recipes/marinara_sauce.md

 Sauté onions & carrots 10 minutes or till onions are translucent.

-Add in garlic & red pepper flakes.
+Add in garlic (and hot pepper if any).

 Cook 3 minutes (don't burn the garlic).

 Add everything else including the water--we need it extra watery because that will evaporate as it cooks.

 Simmer at least 1 hour (you can do less but it will be more chunky).
-Leave cover half on so the water doesn't evaporate too fast.
+Leave cover half on so the water doesn't evaporate too fast (cover is optional).
 Add more water if it reduces too much.

 Remove bay leaf.

 Add some dried basil (optional).